sigifredolaengle/ProcessMiningClass/README.md

 Let us suppose, Python 3.6 is installed in `/usr/bin/python3`.
 Now, we will create a *virtual environment*, where a set of packages will be installed and executed independently of packages installed in the local system. `virtualenv` is an excellent way to ensure running Jupyter lab and your particular applications correctly.

 Now, we will create a virtual environment with Python 3.6.
 The following instruction will create a fold with the name `env_py3.6`, where `virtualenv` will install some basic Python packages.
+If you do not have installed `virtualenv`, then installed it by following instructions in [virvtualenv installation](https://virtualenv.pypa.io/en/stable/installation/).
 Let us note that `/usr/bin/python3` is the location of Python 3.6 obtained from the instruction `which python`.
 In addition, let us note that the folder `env_py3.6` is not necessarily the folder of your data!
 It is just a folder with right packages for execution of Jupyter lab.

     virtualenv --python=/usr/bin/python3 env_py3.6